Cybersecurity Threats to Power Grid Operations from the Demand-Side Response Ecosystem: Attack Impact Analysis

-\item {\bf Duration Over which the Load Changes Occurs:} The smaller the duration over which the load change occurs, the greater the attack impact.
-For instance, if the entire load change under the LAA is concentrated over a sub-second interval, the grid operator can only rely on the system’s inertial response to mitigate the power imbalance.
+\begin{itemize} \item {\bf Magnitude of Vulnerable Load:} For LAAs to be impactful, an adversary must be able to alter a significant amount of load since power grid design philosophies, such as N-1 contingency scheduling, provide resilience against component loss, such as the loss of a generator or a transmission line as well as large-scale load changes.
+Our studies suggest that LAA magnitudes in the range of hundreds of megawatts can severely impact the power grid's safety, potentially leading to cascading failures \cite{GoodridgeRare2023}. \item {\bf Duration Over which the Load Changes Occurs:} The smaller the duration over which the load change occurs, the greater the attack impact.
+For instance, the only mitigation against a sub-second load change is the system’s inertial response.
 On the other hand, if the load change occurs over a relatively longer duration (tens of seconds to a minute), fast-acting local frequency responses such as battery energy storage systems can be leveraged to correct the imbalance (see Section 6).
-For slower load changes (those that take more than several minutes), the operator can redispatch the generators to compensate for the load changes (i.e., bring new generation sources online). \item {\bf Spatial Factors:} Another key finding is that the impact of a load-altering attack depends critically on the geographical location of the ESAs that are targeted under a cyber-attack \cite{LakshIoT2021}.
+For slower load changes (those that take more than several minutes), the operator can redispatch the generators to compensate for the load changes (i.e., bring new generation sources online). \item {\bf Spatial Factors:} Another key finding is that the impact of an LAA depends critically on the geographical location of the ESAs that are targeted under a cyber-attack \cite{LakshIoT2021}.
 In other words, an identical magnitude of load change at different locations will impact power grid operations differently.
-Furthermore, a coordinated attack from multiple locations in the grid can severely threaten the grid’s safety. \item {\bf Temporal factors:} The risk factor due to load-altering attacks varies as a function of the diurnal, weekly or seasonal load conditions.
-For instance, during the peak demand periods (e.g., evening period), the power grid is operating close to its capacity limits, and even a relatively small increase in loads can overwhelm the system and trigger emergency actions such as load shedding (subsequently leading to blackouts).
+Furthermore, a coordinated attack from multiple locations in the grid can severely threaten the grid’s safety. \item {\bf Temporal factors:} The risk factor due to LAAs varies as a function of the diurnal, weekly or seasonal load conditions.
+During the peak demand periods (e.g., evening period), the power grid is operating close to its capacity limits, and even a relatively small increase in loads can overwhelm the system and trigger emergency actions.
 Moreover, strategic attackers can also coordinate their attacks during extreme weather events (such as storms or flood disruptions), during the time when the power grid is already under extreme stress.